Harold Bornstein: Personal life and death

 Bornstein was Jewish and lived in Scarsdale, New York.
-Bornstein was married three times: in 1981, Bornstein married his second wife Cynthia Ewing Callachan, in a ceremony officiated by the Protestant chaplain of Yale University, and he was most recently married to Melissa Brown.The New York Times described Bornstein as "loquacious, hirsute and eccentric."
+Bornstein was married three times: in 1981, Bornstein married his second wife Cynthia Ewing Callachan, in a ceremony officiated by the Protestant chaplain of Yale University, and he was most recently married to Melissa Brown.
+The New York Times described Bornstein as "loquacious, hirsute and eccentric".

 Bornstein died on January 8, 2021 at the age of 73.
-The place and cause of death was not disclosed.
-He was survived by his wife, Melissa, and five children.
+The place and cause of death were not disclosed.
+He was surrounded by his wife, Melissa, and five children.